 (EUROPE: 501 to 1000 CE – continued)

-EUROPE: 501 to 1000 CE (3 of 7)
+EUROPE: 501 to 1000 CE (3 of 10)

 Augustine persuaded Ethelbert to create a code of laws based on Roman law.
 These laws had punishments that differed according to class.
 Killing a nobleman brought a fine of 300 shillings, a commoner 100 shillings, a freedman from 40 to 80 shillings, and the fine for killing a slave might be 50 shillings.
 The fine for copulating with a maiden belonging to the king was fifty shillings, with a nobleman's serving woman twenty shillings, with an earl's serving woman six shillings.
 If a freeman stole from another freeman he paid a fine three times the value of what he stole and a fine to the king.
 Under Ethelbert, family members were considered responsible for one another, and members of an extended family might be required to help pay the fine of any family member.

-Augustine died in 604, and Ethelbert, after fifty-six years of rule, died in 616.
-Many of Ethelbert's subject who had converted to Christianity relapsed, leaving little gained but the town of Canterbury as England's center of Christianity.
-Edwin, the Anglo-Saxon king of Northumbria from around 616 married a princess from Kent – Aethelberg, the daughter of Ethelbert – who was Catholic.
-He promised to respect her faith, and in 625 she brought with her to Edwin's capital, York, one of the Roman missionaries, Paulinus, who had arrived with Augustine from Rome twenty-four years before.
+Edwin, the Anglo-Saxon king of Northumbria, far to the north of Canterbury and Kent, married a princess from Kent – Aethelburh, the daughter of the late Ethelbert.
+Edwin promised to respect her faith.
+She had held to her father's Catholicism, and in 625 she brought with her to Edwin's capital, York, one of the missionaries who had arrived with Augustine from Rome twenty-four years before.
 Edwin and Aethelberg had a daughter, and Edwin agreed to his daughter being baptized a Christian and promised that if Christianity gave him a victory in a coming war that he too would convert to Christianity.
 Edwin returned from war triumphant, but he continued to hesitate.
 Finally in 627 he accepted Christianity for himself and his subjects, who apparently had little say in the matter.

-In the mid 600s Christian missionaries from Ireland began evangelizing across England.
+In the mid-600s Christian missionaries from Ireland began evangelizing across England.
 Catholicism had won prestige with the victory of Northumbria, and monotheism suited monarchy better than did a religion with many gods and numerous local shrines.
 The kings in England were inclined to welcome a religion whose scriptures described and supported monarchy.
 The king of Essex, Sigebert, influenced by Northumbria, converted to Christianity in 653, and Christianity spread into Mercia.
 Much of England was on its way to learning from the missionaries a sense of organization, and, within the Church, order was enhanced in 669 with the appointment of Theodore of Tarsus as archbishop over the whole of England.

 But unity was not achieved.
 Civilization continued much as before – divided among kingdoms with no solid agreement as to who should rule where.
-Each of the Anglo-Saxon kings believed that his rule had origins in the god of his ancestors and that he, therefore, should not to be subordinate to any another king.
+Each of the Anglo-Saxon kings believed that his rule had origins in the god of his ancestors and that he, therefore, should not be subordinate to any another king.

 Wars continued through the 700s and into the 800s.
 The kingdom of Mercia emerged as the dominant power in England.
 And with more warring, in 825 supremacy passed to the kingdom of Wessex, at Winchester.

-Copyright © 2009-2011 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.